-MANUAL OF RESEARCH METHODS FOR MARINE INVERTEBRATE REPRODUCTION the Department of Zoology, University of Madras and the Centre of Advanced Studies in Mariculture, Central Marine Fisheries Research Institute, Cochin held at the University of Madras from 25th October to 10th November 1982 The Centre of Advanced Studies in Mariculture was started in 1979 at the Central Marine Fisheries Research Institute, Cochin.
+MANUAL OF RESEARCH METHODS FOR Marine invertebrate reproduction

+Issued on the occasion of the Workshop on MARINE INVERTEBRATE REPRODUCTION jointly organised by the Department of Zoology, University of Madras and the Centre of Advanced Studies in Mariculture, Central Marine Fisheries Research Institute, Cochin held at the University of Madras from 25th October to 10th November 1982 The Centre of Advanced Studies in Mariculture was started in 1979 at the Central Marine Fisheries Research Institute, Cochin.
 This is one of the Sub-projects of the ICAR/UNDP project on 'Post-graduate agricultural education and research'.
 The main objective of the CAS in Mariculture is to catalyse research and education in mariculture which forms a definite means and prospective sector to augment fish production of the country.
-The main functions of the Centre are to:
+The main functions of the Centre are to :